slowy07/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools-config/custom_config.md

 ---

 WDT allows you to create or extend the pre-installed type definitions, model filters, variable injectors, and target environments.
-Starting with WDT 1.10.0, these additional configuration files can be stored outside the `$WLSDEPLOY_HOME/lib` directory.
+These additional configuration files can be stored outside the `$WLSDEPLOY_HOME/lib` directory.
 This allows the files to remain in place if the WDT installation is moved or upgraded to a new version.

 To use a separate configuration directory, set the `WDT_CUSTOM_CONFIG` environment variable to the directory to be used for configuration.
 For example:
 ```